How to run Azure DevOps self-hosted agents effectively

 That’s all for today.

-And how do you manage your on-premise build servers?
+How do you manage your on-premise build servers?
 Share your experience and thoughts on this matter in the comments!